widged/gb-elm-language/en/intro/03-static type.md

 ## Type inference

 Elm, like most ML dialects, has type inference.
-The compiler will infer the type of every value in your program.
+The compiler will automatically infer the type of every value in your program.

 ```bash
 $ elm repl